Siena, Tuscany | Italy

 This post contains affiliate links.
 When you click on a link, I receive a small percentage

 of an affiliate sale without any cost to you.

 Held on July 2nd and August 16th, is the famous Palio horse race.
 You might recognize this piazza from the James Bond movie, Quantum of Solace.
 The 17 historic “contrade” (districts or neighborhoods) participate in this race.
 Each contrade has its own distinctive flag, color and design.
 Most of all, attending this race remains our ‘bucket list’ of things to do.
 Check out this link to find out more about The Siena Palio: https://www.discovertuscany.com/siena/palio-siena.html

 Built during the 12th century, the Cathedral is a true masterpiece of Italian Romanesque-Gothic architecture.

-The Facciatone (pictured below) remains as an unfinished facade of the cathedral.
+The Facciatone (pictured below) remains an unfinished facade of the cathedral.
 If completed, the addition would have nearly doubled the area of the cathedral.
 You can go inside and climb up to this narrow walkway for amazing views of the city.